-- auth_method_id - auth_method_data
+auth_method_id specifies the authentication method to be used.
+The following authentication methods are available:

+pkcs12_file The authentication method uses a PKCS#12 file.

+For example, you can select the pkcs12_file authentication method as follows:

+principal_sponsor:iiop_tls:auth_method_id = "pkcs12_file";

-auth_method_id auth_method_id specifies the authentication method to be used.
-The following authentication methods are available: pkcs12_file The authentication method uses a PKCS#12 file For example, you follows: $\ensuremath{can}$ select the $\ensuremath{pkcs12_file}$ authentication method as principal_spon sor:iiop_tls:auth_method_id = "pkcs12_file"; auth_method_data auth_method_data is a string array containing information to be interpreted by the authentication method represented by the auth_method_id.
-For the pkcs12_file authentication method, the following authentication data can be provided in auth_method_data: filename A PKCS#12 file that contains a certificate chain and private key-required. password A password for the private key.
+auth_method_data is a string array containing information to be interpreted by the authentication method represented by the auth_method_id.

+For the pkcs12_file authentication method, the following authentication data can be provided in auth_method_data:

+password A password for the private key.

 It is bad practice to supply the password from configuration for deployed systems.
-If the password is not supplied, the user is prompted for it. password_file The name of a file containing the password for the private key.
+If the password is not supplied, the user is prompted for it.

+password_file The name of a file containing the password for the private key.

 The password file must be read and write protected to prevent tampering.

-For example, to configure an application on Windows to use a certificate, bob.pl2, whose private key is encrypted with the bobpass password, set the auth_method_data as follows: sor:iiop_tls:auth_method_data = =c:\users\bob\bob.p12", "password=bobpass"];
+For example, to configure an application on Windows to use a certificate, bob.p12, whose private key is encrypted with the bobpass password, set the auth_method_data as follows: